-Serves as a policymaker and spokesperson on homelessness prevention, including coordinating the multi-agency effort through legislation, rules, and budgets and communicating with the Illinois General Assembly, federal, and local leaders on these critical issues.
-The Illinois Department of Human Services (IDHS) created and houses the Illinois Office to Prevent and End Homelessness (IOPEH).
+Serves as a policymaker and spokesperson on homelessness prevention, including coordinating the multi-agency effort to prevent and end homelessness (called Home Illinois) through legislation, rules, and budgets and communicating with the Illinois General Assembly, federal, and local leaders on these critical issues.
+The Illinois Department of Human Services houses the Illinois Office to Prevent and End Homelessness.